 12. Third-Party Services

-Swarm may interoperate with third-party identity providers, developer tools, runtimes, repositories, and infrastructure services.
+Swarm may interoperate with third-party identity providers, developer tools, connected agents, repositories, and infrastructure services.
 We are not responsible for third-party services, content, or terms, and your use of them may be governed by separate agreements.

 13. Suspension, Termination, and Deletion